Kevin Ellis (politician): Early life and education

 Ellis was born in Grenfell, New South Wales to James Ellis, a farmer and migrant from England, and Florence Wyse.
 He was educated at Fort Street High School, graduated in law at the University of Sydney in 1931, and economics in 1939.
 He served as president of the University of Sydney Students' Representative Council in 1937 and 1938.

 Career

 Ellis was a Liberal candidate for Coogee at ten elections, winning seven.
-After an initial defeat by Labor MLA Lou Cunningham at the 1947 election, however Cunningham died the following year and Ellis won the by-election in 1948, defeating Cunningham's widow.
+After an initial defeat by Labor MLA Lou Cunningham at the 1947 election, Cunningham died the following year and Ellis won the by-election in 1948, defeating Cunningham's widow.
 The following seven elections over 18 years were contested by Ellis and Labor candidate Lou Walsh.
 Ellis retained the seat at the 1950 election, before losing it to Walsh in 1953.
 Ellis regained the seat in 1956, and retained it in 1959, before losing it to Walsh again in 1962.
 Ellis defeated Walsh in 1965 to regain the seat, defeating Walsh for a final time in 1968.
 Ellis retained the seat in 1971, before retiring in 1973.
 With the election of the Askin coalition government, Ellis was appointed Speaker of the Legislative Assembly, serving until 1973.